Looking for fun writing prompts to spark your kids’ creative thinking? Well, then keep on reading.

 Fiction Writing Prompts for Kids

 Writing longer pieces of fiction at a young age can be more difficult.
-Using a book writing template might help if they really want to try.
+Using a book writing template might help if they want to try.

 Whatever type of story you encourage them to write, use these simple but imaginative writing prompts for kids.